 Death Valley National park is the fifth largest National park in the United States.
 Due to its vast expanse of land, 93% of the park is designated a wildlife area.
 While the region has harsh temperatures, certain animals and plants have adapted to the environment and flourished in these areas.

 Death Valley National park trails are some of the most versatile, passing by sand dunes and mountains capped with snow, rock layers, and canyons.
 The park has 102 trails, but only some of them can be visited all year around.
-The trails range from -288 feet to 12,000 feet in elevation and have off-beaten paths that lead to incredible views.
+The Death Valley hikes range from -288 feet to 12,000 feet in elevation and have off-beaten paths that lead to incredible views.

 The extreme temperature and terrain add to the park’s beauty, but you should keep a few things in mind.
-First, visit the ranger center before hiking to ensure favorable weather.
+First, visit the ranger center before your hikes to ensure favorable weather.
 Due to higher temperatures and favorable terrain, there are snakes in the area.

 Badwater Basin Salt Flats Trail

 The Badwater Basin Salt Flats Trail is the easiest trail in the park.
 This 1.9-mile-long trail is very popular amongst visitors and was on our bucket list of trails.
 It is an out-and-back route and has the lowest elevation in North America at -288 feet.
 Be sure to stop and take your picture at the iconic sign showing the lowest point in North America.